DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/hover-and-selection.md

 # React Chart - Hover and Selection

-The React Chart's series support click, hover, and selection events that are implemented in the related plugins.
+The React Chart supports click and hover events on its plot and allows you to select series and points.

 ## Related Plugins